Sōtō: Shunryū Suzuki

 Shunryū Suzuki played a central role in bringing Sōtō to the west.
 Suzuki studied at Komazawa University, the Sōtō Zen university in Tokyo.
 In 1959 Suzuki arrived in California to attend to Soko-ji, at that time the sole Sōtō temple in San Francisco.
 His book Zen Mind, Beginner's Mind has become a classic in western Zen culture.
 Suzuki's teaching of Shikantaza and Zen practice led to the formation of the San Francisco Zen Center, one of the largest and most successful Zen organizations in the West.
 The training monastery of the San Francisco Zen center, at Tassajara Hot Springs in central California, was the first Buddhist Monastery to be established outside Asia.
 Today SFZC includes Tassajara Monastery, Green Gulch Farm, and City Center.
 Various Zen Centers around the U.S. are part of the dharma lineage of San Francisco Zen Center and maintain close organizational ties with it.

 Suzuki's assistant Dainin Katagiri was invited to come to Minneapolis, Minnesota, where he moved in 1972 after Suzuki's death.
 Katagiri and his students built four Sōtō Zen centers within Minneapolis–Saint Paul.

 Sanbo Kyodan

-The Sanbo Kyodan, in which Sōtō and Rinzai are merged, is also of central importance western Sōtō Zen.
-Their lineage, starting with Hakuun Yasutani, includes Taizan Maezumi, who gave dharma transmission to various American students, among them Tetsugen Bernard Glassman, Dennis Genpo Merzel disrobed in disgrace, Charlotte Joko Beck and John Daido Loori.
+The Sanbo Kyodan is a lay Zen sect with elements of both the Soto and the Rinzai traditions started by Haku'un Yasutani, and later Kōun Yamada.
+It was renamed Sanbo-Zen International in 2014.

-In Europe the Sanbo Kyodan has been influential via Hugo Enomiya-Lassalle, and via students of Dennis Genpo Merzel, especially in the Netherlands.
+In Europe the Sanbo Kyodan has been influential via Hugo Enomiya-Lassalle, and via students of disgraced Zen monk Dennis Genpo Merzel, especially in the Netherlands.

-Sanbo Kyodan was also connected to the Soen Nakagawa–Eido Tai Shimano lineage, (disgraced), due to a personal fondness of Soen for the teaching practices of Harada roshi, who was the teacher of Hakuun Yasutani.